 What’s the verdict?

 Basically, all leaders should treat workplace mobbing for what it is: “slow poison” for inclusive organizations.
 Leaders of inclusive organizations must proactively address the rise of workplace mobbing to retain diverse talent.
 By the way,the startup phase is a huge opportunity for businesses to build a culture of wellness from the very beginning.
-In the early phase, employees should still feel that their physical, mental, and emotional health is supported.
+In the early phase, employees should still feel supported in regard to their physical, mental, and emotional health.
 And remember, workplaces will be workplaces.

 In most cases, you have a lot of different personalities thrown into one cauldron during working hours.
 Drama, gossip, power struggles, and office politics are often inevitable, at least to some extent.
 Although it might be difficult for bullies to see why they are wrong, it is possible to take a stand against their harmful behavior and create a more positive workplace culture for everyone.